hikari-py/hikari/CONTRIBUTING.md

 Best way to create the fragments is to run `towncrier create {pull_request_number}.{type}.md` after creating the pull request, edit the created file and committing the changes.

-Multiple fragments types can be created per pull request if it covers multiple areas.
+Multiple fragment types can be created per pull request if it covers multiple areas.

 # Branches